MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 11-character alphanumeric pattern:

-- A letter D or d
+- a letter D or d
-- A letter E or e
+- a letter E or e
-- An optional space
+- an optional space
-- 3 digits
+- three digits
-- An optional space or comma
+- an optional space or comma
-- 3 digits
+- three digits
-- An optional space or comma
+- an optional space or comma
-- 3 digits
+- three digits

 ### Checksum